Sam McNicol: Early career

-Born in Feilding in New Zealand's Manawatu District, McNicol attended school further north in the town of Napier where he played first XV rugby for the local Napier Boys' High School.
+Born in Feilding in New Zealand's Manawatū District, McNicol attended school further north in the town of Napier where he played first XV rugby for the local Napier Boys' High School.

 Senior career

 Originally named in the Wellington Lions squad for the 2014 ITM Cup, the then 19-year old McNicol didn't get any game time due to having to undergo double hip surgery and had to wait until the following year to make his provincial debut.
 A fractured eye-socket limited him to just 4 appearances during what was to prove to be his final season in Wellington.

 He moved back to Napier in 2016 to join newly promoted Mitre 10 Cup Premiership side, the Hawke's Bay Magpies.
 Unfortunately, injury struck again and he was forced to miss the entire season as his new club slipped to relegation back to the Championship for 2017.